ananyd36/ananyd36/README.md

 ### Hi there 👋
 * **SELF INTRODUCTION**<br>
-    My name is Anany Sharma and I am currently working as a Software Engineer in Optum Global Solutions (UHG) for more than 2 years now.I am a Graduate from SRM Institute of Science and Technology majored in Computer Science Engineering.
+    My name is Anany Sharma and I am currently a Masters student majoring in Artificial Intelligence Systems from University if Florida.
+I have worked as a Software Engineer in Optum Global Solutions (UHG) for around 3 yrs .I have completed my undergraduate from SRM Institute of Science and Technology majored in Computer Science Engineering.
 I am a Data Science Aspirant and really excited to build cool stuff which can change the way things are done.

     - 👯 I’m looking to collaborate on any **DATA SCIENCE** and **ML** projects.